EPCCed/archer2-python-data-analysis/_episodes/04-running-jobs.md

 saying what resources are needed, that go in order through the steps needed to complete the work.

+> ## How to write a text file on ARCHER2
+> You can write text files locally on your own machine and copy it to ARCHER2,
+> but most people will edit them directly on the system using a text editor.
+> `emacs`, `vi`/`vim` and `nano` are all available.
+If you aren't experienced with
+> any of these, `nano` is quite simple and the fastest to learn.
+{: .callout}

 The job script that we will use in this course looks like the following:

 ```